 In 1934, Iacovleff was invited to the United States to head the department of painting at the school attached to the Museum of Decorative Arts in Boston.
 From 1934 to 1937, he travelled around America and Mexico marking his journey with a huge number of works.

-Iacovleff died on 12 May 1938 in Paris at the age of fifty after an unsuccessful surgical operation.
+Iacovleff died on the 12th of May 1938 in Paris at the age of fifty after an unsuccessful surgical operation.